xbmc/kodi-tv/README.md

 ## Issues

-If you are having issues with the site, please submit a Github issue.
+If you are having issues with the site, please submit a GitHub issue.

 ## Content